tetratelabs/istio-weekly/istio-weekly/006/demo.md

                     inline_string: "Hello"
 ```

-With this copnfiguration we're defining a single virtual host that matches any domains.
+With this configuration we're defining a single virtual host that matches all domains.
 Once it matches the domain, it will try to match the prefix.
-Once the prefix is matches as well it returns a direct response.
+Once the prefix is matched as well it returns a direct response.

 Let's run Envoy with this configuration and send a request to `localhost:10000`: